dancar/passway/README.md

 - [ ] Starting from an empty dataset, defining new passcode
 - [ ] Fix Add new bug which doesn't clear last added
 - [ ] Fix bug when changing an item, it collapses
+- [ ] Form validation: no empty name
 - [ ] Experiment: maybe color theme with lots of colors for items
 - [ ] Indication of successful copy / remove / add/ change, etc
 - [ ] fix css vertical centering somehow